gamethis/BonkeyWonkers/README.md

 [This exercise](./exercise2/README.md) will be used to test your basic knowledge of executing a terraform plan as well as basic templating.

+## Exercise 3

+[This exercise](./exercise3/README.md) will be used to test your basic knowledge of scripting.